jonasengelmann/waybackmachine_linkarchiver/README.md

                         their archived version.
 The text file can also contain non url content
   --force               When an url is already archived, we can use this
-                        argument to assure that a new archived version is created
+                        argument to ensure that a new archived version is created
 ```